Cheap Home Insurance

-Most fires are caused by chip pans catching alight or from smoldering cigarettes left unattended.
-Smoke alarms are the easiest way to detect fire and offer the all important warning time in order to evacuate the area.
-Many insurers will not insure your property unless you have smoke alarms around your home and if your home has more than one floor you will often be required to install electric fir alarms.
-These are particularly important when the home has multi floors such as in town houses.
+Many home insurance providers will not insure your property unless you have smoke alarms around your home.
+There are clear fire regulations we can all follow to ensure our safety and if your home has more than one floor you should install electric fire alarms.
+These are particularly important when the home has multi floors such as in town houses or loft conversions.

 Fit your smoke alarm as central to the room as is possible but at least a foot away from any existing light fittings.
 Make sure you test your alarms to ensure they are still working and change the batteries once a year.
 Vacuum the alarm to keep dust off.
 Change your alarm completely after ten years.